sukiboo/extract-clips/README.md

 # Extract Motion Clips from Videos

 Extract motion clips from security camera footage.
 Scans videos for movement and saves only the interesting parts.
+I use it to scan lots of Ring recordings to extract the clips of cats messing around 😼

 ## Quick Start